 If paint is left trapped in the base of the bristles the hairs will get stiff there and only bend in the top half, so your brush is no longer responsive.
 If any oil is left in the hairs when the oil dries the hairs will be gummed together and the brush will be clumpy instead of silky smooth and your brush marks will be streaky.
 So you want to remove the oil trapped in the base of the hairs as well as in the body of the hairs.
 The goal is to get your brush as close to the state it was in when you bought it.

 Start with either a container of solvent (a low-odour solvent like Shellsol T or Gamsol is really good) or of safflower oil (because it is slower drying than linseed oil so won’t dry/harden in a covered container for many months) to rinse as much oil colour out of the brush as you can.
 I like the JAS Deluxe Large Brush Washer as it gives you a perforated platform to rub the brush on and the colour falls through to under the platform leaving the liquid above cleaner – you aren’t just rubbing your brush around in gunk that makes it dirtier.

 You will probably still need to spend some time washing out the last of the oil colour or safflower oil with soap.
 Work soap into the base of the bristles and rinse under the tap.
 Using a Brush Egg instead of your palm will save your skin and gives a good surface to rub the bristles against.
 Repeat until when you bend the bristles the soap foam is white (with white paint you will have to guess).
 If your brushes are freshly used (paint not starting to dry in them), or small sizes or used carefully you might be able to use a bit of washing up liquid and get them clean enough.
 For artists who paint in long sessions, use a lot of brushes in each session, use fast-drying mediums, paint vigorously so the paint is driven up into the ferrule or try to put off cleaning brushes for a few days so they are starting to dry – you probably go through a lot of brush soap, because washing up liquid will only get them halfway clean.
 You will need a final brush soap to get the fibres/bristles back to their original state.
-Brush soap costs can add up – so we are very pleased with our new Jackson’s Marseille Soap Pellets.
-Since you just mix a spoonful with water to create a brush cleaning jelly, a bucket of soap pellets will go a long way.
+Brush soap costs can add up – so we are very pleased with our new Jackson’s Marseille Soap Pellets, which is a great product at a good price.

 One Acrylic Brush Cleaning Procedure

 If paint is left trapped in the base of the bristles the hairs will get stiff there and only bend in the top half, so your brush is no longer responsive.
 The fibres may stick together in places if paint dries in the brush, so you get streaks instead of a smooth brushstroke.
 If an acrylic brush has started to dry it is hard to clean and the base of a soft brush where it meets the ferrule can be difficult to remove acrylic paint from.
 So you want to remove the acrylic trapped in the base of the hairs as well as in the body of the hairs.
 The goal of brush cleaning is to get your brush as close to the state it was in when you bought it.

 Your brushes have probably been in water so that they wouldn’t dry with paint in them.
 Give them a brisk dipping and squeeze out as much colour as you can with a cloth or paper.
 This can remove a lot and save you time and soap as much of the paint will be removed with this process.
 But another consideration is that this way the paint will dry on your cloth or paper so can be disposed of as a solid and not go into the water system, where some pigments will be undesirable.

 If you have let acrylic paint dry in the bristles and worry that your brush is ruined you might want to try Zest-it Acrylic Brush Cleaner, a very powerful solvent that will soften even completely dried acrylic paint if you let your hard brush soak in it for a few minutes, after which the paint will peel off of the brush fibres.
-(A warning: it will soften the paint on the handle, so only soak as much of the brush as you need to, don’t go high enough to submerge the handle.)
+(A warning: it will soften the paint on the handle, so only soak as much of the brush fibres as you need to, don’t go high enough to submerge the handle.)